 Being without a car can be frustrating, which is why some insurers include a courtesy car when yours is out of action.
-But policies cover different things as standard, and there are a few things to check are included before buying.
-Learn more about which courtesy car policy details to check when buying and what the difference is between ‘credit hire car’ and a ‘courtesy car’.
+But car insurance policies can cover different things as standard, and there are a few things to check are included before buying.

-- The cause: if your car is written off or stolen, many standard policies won't give you a courtesy car as the clause only covers you for repairs.
-If you buy direct with us, we will give you courtesy car if yours has been stolen or written off.
+- The cause If your car is written off or stolen, many standard policies won't give you a courtesy car as the clause only covers you for repairs.
+If you buy direct with us, we'll give you a courtesy car for up to 21 days if yours has been stolen or written off.

-- Repairs: some standard policies include the clause that to qualify for a courtesy car, yours needs to be repaired at a garage approved by your insurer.
+- Repairs Most standard policies include the clause that to qualify for a courtesy car, yours needs to be repaired at a garage approved by your insurer.

-- Duration: with standard policies, your courtesy car may have an 'expiration date'.
-Your cover may set a cap on the loan duration, for example, three weeks – even if the repairs last longer.
+- Duration With standard policies, your courtesy car may have an 'expiration date'.
+Your cover may set a cap on the loan duration, for example, 3 weeks – even if the repairs last longer.

-- Type: if you have a basic courtesy car policy, you're likely to get a 1 litre, 5-door compact car as standard, no matter what car you were driving before.
+- Type If you have a basic courtesy car policy, you're likely to get a 1 litre, small 3-door hatchback as standard, no matter what car you were driving before.
 You may also have to pay a fuel or security deposit.